BusapurSuryakiranreddy030/Online-Banking-System/README.md

 Online Banking System

 A project based banking management system built using Java.
 This project allows users to create accounts, deposit/withdraw money, transfer funds, and view transaction history.

 Features:
 Create Account: You can open a new bank account by giving your name, account number, and initial balance.
 Deposit Money: Add money to your account easily.
-Withdraw Money: Take money out of your account (only if you have enough balance).
+Withdraw Money: Take money out of your account.
 Transfer Money: Send money from one account to another quickly.
 Transaction History: See all your past deposits, withdrawals, and transfers.
 Check Balance: View how much money you have in your account anytime.
 Data Storage: All account details are stored in memory using a HashMap.

 Structure